Dispatch Communication Tips for Drivers

 Consider the Full Trip

 A lower-rate load to a good backhaul market may be smarter than a higher-rate load to a dead market.
-Discuss total-trip revenue with your dispatcher, not just individual load rates.
+Discuss total-trip revenue with your dispatcher, not just individual load rates — our backhaul strategies guide shows how to think in round trips.
+For the full playbook on pushing back on numbers, see how to negotiate freight rates.

 Good Communication Gets You Better Loads